LeadHaste

 Enhanced Sales and Marketing Alignment

-I use shared AI scoring models to create a single truth for lead quality across teams.
-Marketing sees which campaigns generate high-scoring leads and can optimize spend toward channels that produce qualified pipeline.
+Shared AI scoring models create a single source of truth for lead quality across teams.
+Marketing sees which campaigns generate high-scoring leads and adjusts targeting accordingly.
+Sales receives leads with consistent thresholds and clear score-backed reasons to engage.

+Formalize handoff rules: MQL threshold, minimum engagement score, and required fields before routing to sales.
 Those rules reduce disputes over lead ownership, speed follow-up, and ensure both teams measure the same KPIs for conversion and pipeline contribution.

 How AI Lead Scoring Works